Philip741/pysnippet/README.md

 - `snippet-categories` - List all available categories
 - `exit` - Exit the program

+It is recommended to put any code snippets into markdown code blocks because the program will detect those only to copy to the clipboard.

 ## Configuration

 pysnippet stores its configuration in `~/.pysnippet/pysnip.cfg` and snippets in `~/.snippets/`.